 I became a member of the Ruptela family almost 9 years ago after Ruptela visited our university during a career day.
 Their presentation on telematics devices and vehicle tracking motivated me to learn as much as possible about this field.
 As a result, I focused my bachelor’s work on tracking devices and even built one myself.
 After finishing my studies, I noticed a technical support specialist job opening at Ruptela.
 Given my passion for problem-solving and communication, I applied for the position, and I’m proud to say that I’m still a part of the Ruptela family today.

 How does your journey at Ruptela looks like?

 What are your job’s most challenging and most cheering elements?
-What do you think is the most exciting part of being a woman in the tech industry?

 Tell us more about your hobbies